trisbee/policies/tickets/en_terms.md

 the Office for Personal Data Protection is governed by the relevant provisions of the GDPR.
-The Promoter is fully liable to Trisbee for any damage suffered thereby due to a breach of the Promoter's obligations related to the processing of the Buyers\' personal data set by the GDPR.
+The Promoter is fully liable to Trisbee for any damage suffered thereby due to a breach of the Promoter's obligations related to the processing of the Buyer's personal data set by the GDPR.

 **4.1.12.** The Buyers' personal data shall be kept by Trisbee and the Promoter only until the Event is held, or until a Buyer's claims